wballard/binder/README.md

 # Binder #
 Binder is a jQuery plugin that allows you to keep your JavaScript objects and DOM elements in synch without any fuss, base class, or framework.
+Plain DOM, JavaScript objects, and jQuery working together.

-Binding should be two way, from and given JavaScript object to any given DOM element, and back again from user input DOM elements.
-Further clarifying this, some available binding libraries are two way, but not reactive -- specifically once you render if you update the JavaScript object in code rendering is not repeated.
+Binding should be two way, from any given JavaScript object to any given DOM element, and back again from user input DOM elements.
+Further clarifying this, some available binding libraries are two way, but not reactive -- specifically once you render, if you update the JavaScript object in code rendering is not repeated.
+Other libraries trap events on DOM elements and can update your JavaScript object.
 Updates to either the JavaScript object that is the binding context or the DOM element that is the presentation should be reflected.
 Let's call this *omnidirectional*.

-Using binder you take just plain jQuery and just plain JavaScript variables, no need for a framework or to restructure your application to take advantage of binder.
+With binder you take just plain jQuery and just plain JavaScript variables, no need for a framework or to restructure your application to take advantage of binder.